yosida95/uritemplate/README.rst

 License
 -------

-`uritemplate.go`_ is distributed under the BSD 3-Clause license.
+`uritemplate`_ is distributed under the BSD 3-Clause license.
 PLEASE READ ./LICENSE carefully and follow its clauses to use this software.